William Drenttel: 2009 Aspen Design Summit and 2010 Bellagio Design Symposium

-Design Observer (2003-2012)
+Design Observer (2003–2012)

-In October 2003, Drenttel, with Michael Bierut, Jessica Helfand and Rick Poyner founded Design Observer which became the leading international site for design, urbanism, social innovation and cultural observation, providing a forum for critical discussion and commentary.
-(Poynor ceased being an editor in 2006, but rejoined as a contributing author in 2009.)
+In October 2003, Drenttel, with Michael Bierut, Jessica Helfand and Rick Poynor founded Design Observer which became the leading international site for design, urbanism, social innovation and cultural observation, providing a forum for critical discussion and commentary.
 Drenttel became publisher and editorial director in 2010.
-Design Observer has been nominated six times for best culture blog and twice for best writing in the (Webby Awards).
-By the end of 2011, the site had published over 4000 articles and essays by over 500 authors, with over 25,000 comments logged.
+Design Observer had seven Webby Awards nominations.
+A grant by the Rockefeller Foundation facilitated expansion of Design Observer Group in August 2009 to include Change Observer, Places and Observer Media channels.
+These channels developed new journalism focused on social innovation, urbanism and design within the public realm.
+By 2013, the site had published over 4,800 articles and essays by over 600 authors, with more than 183,000 unique monthly visitors.